ReflectionHLE/ReflectionHLE/README.md

 - Keen Dreams: Registered CGA+EGA v1.00, Shareware (EGA) v1.13,
 CGA v1.05, Registered (EGA) v1.93 and Shareware (EGA) v1.20.
-There's also partial support for the data from the 2015 re-release (Steam / IndieGameStand).
-However, this may fail to work with the game as downloaded via the Steam client on Windows, due to minor differences in GAMETEXT.KDR.
+There's also partial support for the data from the (currently unavailable) 2015 re-release, previously offered on Steam and IndieGameStand.
+However, this may fail to work with the game as downloaded via the Steam client on Windows, due to minor differences in GAMETEXT.KDR (although this was corrected at some point).
 - Catacomb 3-D (The Descent): Versions 1.00 and 1.22.
 - The Catacomb Abyss: Versions 1.13 (QA [0], Shareware) and 1.24 (rev 1).
 - The Catacomb Armageddon: Version 1.02 (rev 1).